So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Introduction:

-Introduce the project with all basic details of partition, including division of assets, two nation theory, the Indian Independence Act, and more.
-Also, provide relevant stats related to deaths and displacement to develop a narrative against such disasters, and bring human aspect to the fore.
+Introduce the project with all the basic details of partition, including the division of assets, two nation theory, the Indian Independence Act, and more.
+Also, provide relevant stats related to deaths and displacement to develop a narrative against such disasters, and bring human aspects to the fore.

 - Reasons for the Partition: